tian-2024/Collect-Text-Guided-Image-Editing/README.md

 # [Collect Text-Guided Image Editing (TIE) Methods](https://github.com/tian-2024/TIE-Collect)

-Each directory contains the raw code for text-guided image editing methods using diffusion models.
+- Each directory contains the raw code for text-guided image editing methods using diffusion models.

-The main goal is to ensure the code runs successfully in a consistent conda environment.
-This may require modifying some parts of the code to ensure the entire project operates within the same environment.
+- The main goal is to ensure the code runs smoothly in a consistent conda environment with the latest version of diffusers.
+- This may require modifying parts of the code to ensure compatibility within the same environment.

 ## install environment